Evermystery

 She would hear it through the carriage-house wall after she'd logged off.
 The click of the haptic gloves.
 The humming, lower than the one he used on client calls, the tuneless one that meant he'd forgotten anyone might be listening.
 She told herself it was the structural module.
 She had been telling herself that for months.
 The casualness had a rehearsed edge, and each time, she had decided not to test it.

 He'd gone in after dinner and stayed.
-She pulled her own headset over her eyes and loaded into The In-Between expecting the usual sprawl, the continent of monuments, the libraries with no walls.
+She pulled her own headset over her eyes and loaded into the In-Between expecting the usual sprawl, the continent of monuments, the libraries with no walls.

 She opened the door.